kwila-cloud/karriba/README.md

 Once we have got the cloud service up and running with paid users, we will add documentation for how to self-host the project on your own servers.
 This option will always be totally free.

-However, please keep in mind you you will not get access to the [paid perks](#paid-perks).
+However, please keep in mind you will not get access to the [paid perks](#paid-perks).

 ## Contributing